nkrusch/recontext/notes/readme.md

 ### Intuitions

-* I Suspect an inference techniques fails easily if we only use traces
+* I suspect an inference technique will fail "easily" if we only provide traces as input
-  - we may be unable to say much about the input
+  - We may be unable to say much about the input => what can we say?
   - Why/what makes the inference fail?

-* Increasing the difficulty of inference (e.g., higher variable count, more traces, or noise in traces) will likely break the inference.
+* Increasing the difficulty of inference (e.g., higher variable count, more traces, or "noisy" trace) will likely break inference.
 * Can we uncover/describe the limitations/boundary of the state-of-the-art techniques?

 ### About other invariant inference techniques